Pluto (song): Composition

 Emil Doepler's depiction of Ragnarök.
 Keeping the idea of the album as a tribute to Iceland, Björk was inspired by this apocalyptic event in Norse canon, which results in a new and fertile world.

 Written and produced by Björk and Mark Bell, the four-on-the-floor "Pluto" has been described as the "most techno-sounding composition from the album" and "Homogenics most savage song".
 The track has also been described as "industrial-edged" by Billboard, and James Hunter of Spin wrote "only with [...] the industrial 'Pluto' does she concentrate on genre."
 Dominique Leone of Pitchfork dubbed the song "experimental house".
 The track has also been identified as IDM.
 Björk sings in "primitive-sounding screams", accentuated by a sampled, digitized beat that creates the perception that her voice is "natural" and "is being manipulated by something completely technological".
 Although her voice and the beats give the song its hard techno sound, their methodical rhythm "also evoke chantlike characteristics".
 David Browne of Entertainment Weekly wrote she sings along drum and bass rhythms "trying to do with techno what vocalese singers did with bebop nearly 50 years ago".
 Musicologist Sheila Whiteley wrote that "the jagged electronic samples and frenetic 140bpm of 'Pluto' creates an uneasy feel."
+Christopher John of Time described the song as "techno-infused".

 "Pluto"'s aesthetic is part of the "aggressive, macho" feeling Björk was trying to convey in Homogenic.
 The track also goes in hand with the album's tribute to her native Iceland; "Pluto" is inspired by Icelandic mythology.
 In an interview with David Hemingway, Björk said: "you have this saga where the Gods get aggressive and the world explodes and everything dies and then the sun comes up and everything starts all over again;" referring to Ragnarök.
 The following and final track, "All Is Full of Love", stands for that new beginning, "like the birds coming out after a thunderstorm", whereas "Pluto" stands for death.
 The singer has also described "Pluto" as about "being plastered, that need to destroy everything so you can start again".
 Lyrically, it has been described as "sparse".
 Björk sings: "Excuse me/But I just have to/Explode/Explode this body/Off me/I'll be brand new/Brand new tomorrow/A little bit tired/But brand new."
 Some critics considered the lyrics to be about the contemplation of suicide.
 Discussing the track, Sheila Whiteley wrote: "as anyone who has been through personal trauma knows only too well, rejuvenation often involves a nightmare journey."
 Björk's official website also stated that the song is "about the liberation of hedonism".